pungentee/os_kfkz/Labs/n9/README.md

 # Lab. #9

-**Topic:** Linux commands for archiving and compressing data.
-Working with text
+**Topic:** System and User Security in Linux.
+Creating Users and Groups

 **Purpose of the Work:**

-- Gaining practical skills in working with the Bash shell.
+- To gain practical skills in working with the Bash command-line shell.
-- Learn basic commands for archiving and compressing data.
+- To become familiar with the basic operations for creating new users and user groups.
-- Familiarization with basic actions when working with text in the terminal.

 ## Answers to questions about preparing